Dee68/milestone_project2/README.md

 # Acknowledgements
  * My mentor for his extraordinary insight and continuos useful feedback.
  * Our coordinator Irene from Code Institute for keeping up with us on our daily schedules in the classroom.
+ * Friends and collegues that helped in testing the application.